CURE: Curriculum-guided Multi-task Training for Reliable Anatomy Grounded Report Generation: Detailed Experimental Results

 Table \ref{tab:suppl_agrg_results} presents a comprehensive breakdown of performance on the Anatomy-Grounded Report Generation (AGRG) task, isolating the effects of pre-training strategies and multi-task fine-tuning configurations.

-\paragraph{Trade-offs Between Grounding and Clinical Label Accuracy.} Comparing the baseline (\textbf{v1}) with the optimized variants (v11--v15) reveals a trade-off between spatial precision and macro-averaged label performance.
-The baseline model achieves the highest F1-Macro (0.323), whereas the high-performing variants achieve significantly higher IoU ($>0.58$) but lower F1-Macro scores (0.25--0.31).
-This behavior can be attributed to our current curriculum design.
-For the AGRG task, the intra-dataset re-weighting strategy is explicitly designed to balance \textit{anatomical locations} to ensure robust localization, but it does not currently account for the distribution of \textit{abnormal findings}.
-Consequently, while we observe consistent improvements in spatial metrics (IoU) and stable performance on dominant classes (F1-Micro), the model does not currently benefit from re-balancing rare pathological conditions.
-This highlights a clear avenue for future work: designing a more sophisticated re-balancing strategy that simultaneously targets anatomical diversity and the distribution of rare clinical findings to improve report generation performance on long-tailed conditions.
+\paragraph{Trade-offs Between Grounding and Clinical Label Accuracy.} Comparing the baseline (\textbf{v1}) with the optimized variants (v11--v15) highlights a stark contrast in the rate of improvement between spatial and text-based metrics.
+While the optimized models achieve substantial gains in spatial precision (with IoU jumping from 0.380 to $>0.59$), the text generation metrics do not scale proportionally.
+Semantic metrics such as CheXbert Cosine Similarity and CXRFEScore show only modest improvements, and the baseline model actually retains the highest CheXbert F1-Macro score (0.251), whereas most high-IoU variants fluctuate between 0.21 and 0.25.
+We hypothesize that this discrepancy stems from our current curriculum design.
+For the AGRG task, the intra-dataset re-weighting strategy is explicitly designed to balance \textit{anatomical locations} to ensure robust localization, but it does not currently account for the highly imbalanced distribution of \textit{clinical findings}.
+Consequently, while we observe dramatic improvements in spatial grounding and stable performance on dominant text classes (F1-Micro), the model does not fully benefit from re-balancing rare pathological conditions.
+This highlights a clear avenue for future work: designing a multidimensional re-weighting strategy that simultaneously targets anatomical diversity and the distribution of rare clinical findings to improve semantic report quality on long-tailed conditions.

 \paragraph{Pre-training Efficiency.} The ``Chest ImaGenome (CIG) Pre-training Only'' block highlights the impact of learning rate scaling.
-With a conservative learning rate (2e-5), extending pre-training from 1,000 to 3,000 steps yields only marginal IoU gains (0.388 $\rightarrow$ 0.411).
-Conversely, increasing the learning rate to 2e-4 results in a substantial improvement, with the 3,000-step high-LR variant achieving an IoU of 0.582 even before multi-task fine-tuning.
+With a conservative learning rate (2e-5), extending pre-training from 1000 to 3000 steps yields only marginal IoU gains (0.378 $\rightarrow$ 0.430).
+Conversely, increasing the learning rate to 2e-4 results in a substantial improvement, with the 3000-step high-LR variant achieving an IoU of 0.596 even before multi-task fine-tuning.
 This confirms that aligning visual features with fine-grained anatomy-grounded reports benefits from more aggressive optimization during the initial training stages.